What is Schizencephaly?

 Schizencephaly Caregiver Tips

 - Be an advocate for your child.
-Learn all you can about Schizencephaly so you can understand the challenges your child faces, and be prepared to educate others about what they can do to help and support you and your child.
+Learn all you can about schizencephaly so you can better understand the challenges your child faces, and be prepared to educate others about what they can do to help and support you and your child.